-Missed Day Dose Adjustment/ Observation Requirements 1 - 7 missed doses No dose reductionNo post-observation requirement 8- 17 doses 50% dose reduction Resume post-observation until 10 consecutive doses (5 days) after maintenance dose reached 18 or more doses (9 days) Re-start titration from lowest dose (400 mcg) Resume post-observation until 10 consecutive doses after maintenance dose reached Up to 60 doses (30 days) Can re-enter titration phase without seeing a physician if active prescription in place Resume post-observation until 10 consecutive doses after maintenance dose reached 61 or more doses Must been seen by physician for reassessment and re-start
+Missed Doses Dose Adjustment/ Observation Requirements 1 - 7 missed doses No dose reduction No post-observation requirement 8- 17 doses 50% dose reduction The physician can consider reducing dose to 800mcg if the client has known high tolerance Resume post-observation until 15-30 doses (7-15 consecutive days) after maintenance dose reached 18 or more doses (9 days) Re-start titration from lowest dose (400 mcg) The physician can consider a re-start dose of 800mcg if the client has known high tolerance.
+Resume post-observation until 15-30 doses (7-15 consecutive days) after maintenance dose reached Up to 60 doses (30 days) Can re-enter titration phase without seeing a physician if active prescription in place Re-start titration from lowest dose (400 mcg) The physician can consider a re-start dose of 800mcg if the client has known high tolerance.
+Resume post-observation until 15-30 doses (7-15 consecutive days) after maintenance dose reached 61 or more doses Must been seen by physician for reassessment and re-start

-\Nursing Titrations for Missed Doses During Maintenance
+Nursing Titrations for Missed Doses During Maintenance